af60f75b/neo4j_open_source_android_apps/README.md

         (:Commit)-[:BELONGS_TO]->
         (:GitHubRepository)<-[:IMPLEMENTED_BY]-
         (a:App)-[:PUBLISHED_AT]->(p:GooglePlayPage)
-    WITH p, a, SIZE(COLLECT(DISTINCT c)) as contribCount RETURN a.id, p.starRating, contribCount
+    WITH p.starRating as rating, a.id as package, SIZE(COLLECT(DISTINCT c)) as contribCount
+    RETURN package, rating, contribCount
     LIMIT 20